 Teachers selected the 10 strongest arguments from students in Grades 7 to 12 to present publicly.
 Students then sent invitations to local decision-makers.

-The turnout bested even the heaviest day of holiday shopping season.
+The turnout bested even the heaviest day of the holiday shopping season.

 Four school board members turned out, as did local college professors, city council members, and the mayor.
-A state trooper was surprised to find that a freshman wanted to talk with him about drug arrests she’d observed in the local Walgreens parking lot, said Proffitt.
+Proffitt described how a state trooper was surprised to find that a freshman wanted to talk with him about drug arrests she’d observed in the local Walgreens parking lot.
 “They had a very long conversation and he stayed for the entire event.”

 Some passersby stopped to argue with students who researched the dangers of second-hand smoking and proposed a public ban.
 “Our kids stood their ground,” she said.
 “They were equipped with their research and they were able to present it well.”

 City council members expressed amazement that “students were doing that caliber of research at that age,” she said.
 “It was a defining moment in my career to see my kids have that much success.”